nbarrowman/vtree/README.md

 # Installation

-You can install the current version of vtree (version 5.0.0) from CRAN
+You can install the current version of vtree (version 5.1.9) from CRAN

 ```
 install.packages("vtree")
 ```

-Or install the latest release (v5.1.9) from github
+Or install the latest development release (v5.4.0) from github

 ```
-remotes::install_github("nbarrowman/vtree@v5.1.9")
+remotes::install_github("nbarrowman/vtree@v5.4.0")
 ```

 To get the vignette as well you need to specify `build_vignettes=TRUE`:

 ```
-remotes::install_github("nbarrowman/vtree@v5.1.9",build_vignettes=TRUE)
+remotes::install_github("nbarrowman/vtree@v5.4.0",build_vignettes=TRUE)
 ```

 # More information